DerKobe/DerKobe.github.io/_posts/2016-01-07-one-way-to-structure-your-code.markdown

 # Services

-A service is just a Ruby module with a bunch of methods.
+A service is just a Ruby or Elixir module (or equivalent in your language) with a bunch of methods/functions.
 I used services whenever I did not need to store state along the way of computing the outcome.
-For example I had this code to get a consecutive list of successful and aborted registrations.
+For example I had this Ruby code to get a consecutive list of successful and aborted registrations.
 The code does not belong in the `users` model because it's purpose is too specific.

 {% highlight ruby %}